 III.
 Conclusion: Moderate Drinkers Live Longer

 Up to the present time, alcohol researchers have made these studies around the world.
 They have done so in Australia, Britain, Canada, China, Denmark, Finland, France and Germany.
-Also in Hong Kong (China), Italy, Japan, Russia, Sweden, the United States, and unspecified countries in Europe.
+Also in Hong Kong (China), Italy, Japan, Russia, Sweden, the US, and unspecified countries in Europe.

-Furthermore, the vast majority of studies conducted for decades report the same thing.
-Specifically, that light to moderate alcohol drinking increases longevity.
+The vast majority of studies conducted for decades report the same thing.
+That light to moderate alcohol drinking increases longevity.

 In short, moderate drinkers tend to live longer.